geramirez/pythonmodules/README.txt

 Okay, so basically this is the module I use for collecting raw social network data from Twitter.
 For network analysis I use another script built for iGraph in R. I'm hoping to continue building this module so that it feeds the data directly to networkX and maybe something that stores everything in MongoDB or CouchDB, something cool like that.

 Oh yeah, you can use as many consumer keys and secrets you want with this script.
-Just create a txt file called consumer_keys.txt� setup like this: consumer_key,consumer_secret,access_token_key,access_token_secret consumer_key,consumer_secret,access_token_key,access_token_secret Use at your own risk.
+Just create a txt file called consumer_keys.txt setup like this: consumer_key,consumer_secret,access_token_key,access_token_secret consumer_key,consumer_secret,access_token_key,access_token_secret Use at your own risk.